 Show My Homework

-The Chess club is currently looking for more members especially pupils in first year and will be held in S09 during lunch time on Tuesday, Wednesday and Thursday.
+The Chess club is currently looking for more members especially pupils in first year and will be held in S09 during lunch time on Monday, Tuesday, Wednesday and Thursday.
 This club is also on after school on a Thursday afternoon.
 The Chess Club includes multiple tournaments, matches and a range of competitions.
 This club will be hosted by Mr. Taylor and all potential chess players from S1 to S6 are welcome to attend.
+Teams for for this year to be decided soon.

 Greenwood Celebrates Learning